Key facts

 Course structure

-To complete the Bachelor of Science (Honours), students must attain 8 credit points, which must include the following:
+To complete the Bachelor of Science (Honours), you must pass 8 credit points.
+This includes:

 Students are required to complete all units within one of the following discipline areas: